-Generally, a teen candidate's body mass index (BMI) — the number calculated from a person's height and weight that measures body fat — should be 40 or higher, which constitutes severe obesity.
+Generally, a teen's body mass index (BMI) — the number calculated from a person's height and weight that estimates body fat — should be 40 or higher, which constitutes severe obesity.

-A teen with a slightly lower BMI (35 or higher) also may be a candidate for surgery if suffering from potentially life-threatening medical complications, like diabetes or heart disease.
-He or she must also be physically mature, which generally means at least 13 for girls or 15 for boys (though the average age of the surgery is 16).
+A teen with a slightly lower BMI (35 or higher) also may be a candidate for surgery if there are health problems like diabetes or obstructive sleep apnea.
+He or she must also be physically mature, which generally means at least 13 for girls or 15 for boys.

 The team will consider other things, too: Is the teen healthy enough for surgery?
 Have other weight loss options failed?
 Does he or she understand what's involved?
 Weight loss surgery is serious stuff — both physically and emotionally.

 In fact, having the operation is only one step in losing weight.
-Teens need to cultivate a new relationship with food by eating very small amounts, chewing thoroughly, and evenly spacing out food consumption throughout the day.
-For many, adjusting to this whole new way of eating and living — in a "new" body — can be overwhelming.
+Teens need to build a new relationship with food — eating very small amounts, chewing thoroughly, and evenly spacing out food consumption throughout the day.
+For many, adjusting to this whole new way of eating and living in a "new" body can be overwhelming.

-That's why doctors tend to take a conservative approach when it comes to weight loss surgery for teens, and only recommend it for those who have what it takes to make it a success: the motivation to make lifelong changes and the support of their family to help them do so.
+That's why doctors take a cautious approach when it comes to weight loss surgery for teens, and only recommend it for those who have what it takes to make it a success: the motivation to make lifelong changes and the support of their family to help them do so.